Extractor Use Policy

 What you need to get:

-• Be sure to get your own 4- or 5-gallon food-safe plastic buckets with lids.
+• In addition to the accessories noted above that experienced beekeepers should already own, be sure to get your own additional 4- or 5-gallon food-safe plastic buckets with lids.
 Either will fit beneath the extractor honey gates.
 One bucket should have a honey gate to facilitate filling jars: see example.
-McCutcheon’s Apple Products often has empties for sale but BE SURE to compare the embossed name on the lid with the name on the bottom of the bucket.
+McCutcheon’s Apple Products often have empties for sale but BE SURE to compare the embossed name on the lid with the name on the bottom of the bucket.
 They must match or the lid probably will not fit.
 BTW, buckets might have either an 11″ or 12″ opening.
 If you intend on using the club’s 400 micron filter, note that it is designed to be used only with the larger, i.e., 12″, bucket opening.

 • Be sure to have your own floor covering as well.
 A cloth painters drop cloth works well.

-For the electrically-powered unit, start on low speed and run for a few minutes before increasing speed.
+• For the electrically powered unit, start on low speed and run for a few minutes before increasing speed.
 By carefully lifting the lid slightly and peering inside with a flashlight you can see when the honey has pretty much stopped being flung from the frames to the wall of the extractor.
-Watch FCBA member Phil Seraphinas’ tips on extracting honey.

 The extractor will sometimes shake or wobble if not perfectly balanced.
 That is OK.
 The modest shaking will die down as the frames equalize their weight when spinning.
-Besides, the wheeled base absorbs the shaking.
+Besides, the casters absorb the shaking, and the rubber floor mat will minimize “walking.”
 But excessive shaking is not OK.
-Stop the machine and check to see if something might be causing the imbalance.
+If shaking excessively, stop the machine and check to see if something might be causing the imbalance.
 It might be that you neglected to uncap BOTH sides of one of the frames, or that a frame has jumped out of its slot.

 Be sure to drain honey regularly.
 Failure to do so will result in the honey level reaching the bottom of the spinning frames and slowing the motor down.